What is Health Psychology: Yesterday and Today

 2. Concerned with all health determinants ( not just treatment),

-3. based on individual at the core then layers of community, living and working, socio-economic, cultural and physical environmental determinants,
+3. Based on individuals at the core then layers of community, living and working, socio-economic, cultural and physical environmental determinants,

 4. Places each layer in context of its neighbours (with structural constraints),

 6.makes no claim of layers being more important than others,

 7. acknowledges the complex nature of health determinants.

 Here it is important to consider the global perspectives of Natural and Human science as drivers behind the practices that psychologists follow in their research or knowledge production of health experiences.

 Table 1.5 presents important features of these views.

 Other methods used (See Marks et al (2015):(Participatory) Action Research; Diaries, Blogs and Narratives; Discourse Analysis, Ethnographic Methods; Focus Groups, Grounded Research; Historical Analysis; Intrepretive-Phenomenological Analysis; Interviews; Power Analysis...

 Psychosomatic Medicine begins with Studies in Hysteria